rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-backing-up-databases/index.md

 Rackspace Cloud Backup includes all files regardless if they contain database data or pictures of your cat.
 Files are files.

-Specifically databases are complicated to back up because of it's multiple, rapidly changing files, whose state must be synchronized.
-For instance, if it backs up one of the database's files and then, a few seconds (or milliseconds) later, it backs up another one, the state of the database could get corrupted - the database might have been in the middle of an operation during access to the two files, and the two files represent two different points in the middle of that operation.
+However, databases are complicated to back up because they have multiple, rapidly changing files, whose state must be synchronized.
+For instance, if the system backs up one of the database's files and then, a few seconds (or milliseconds) later, it backs up another one, the state of the database could get corrupted.
+The database might have been in the middle of an operation while the system made backups of the two files, and the two files represent two different points in the middle of that operation.

 You can use Rackspace Cloud Backup on your database files by following